br3ndonland/udacity-fsnd-flask-catalog/info/flask-catalog-methods.md

 ### Next steps

-Git commit at this point: Create app routes 0bcddf7
+Git commit at this point: "Create app routes" 0bcddf7

 **I thought about how to proceed.
 I could have built the HTML templates and tested the app, but decided to proceed with authentication and build the front-end later.**